3D aperture-engineered diffractive neural networks for super-resolution electromagnetic wave computing

 \subsection{Scalable super-resolution sensing}

+Based on the 3D aperture engineering framework, AE-DNN supports scalable super-resolution sensing, meaning that a $N$-layer AE-DNN has the capability to achieve ${\sim}N$-fold angular resolution beyond the single-aperture diffraction limit.
 Since the incident angle is nonlinearly embedded in the polarized incident EM field via the phase term $\sin{\theta_i}$ (Eq.~4), the piecewise encoding of the high-dimensional EM field across successive layers with 3D aperture engineering generates a complex nonlinear angular response.
 With MSA training, the higher-order nonlinear angular response can be obtained as the depth of architecture increases.
-Fig.~\ref{fig_2}C plots the amplitude and phase responses of the fourth detection region with respect to $\theta$ for three FASPs with 1, 5, and 10 metasurface layers.
+Fig.~\ref{fig_2}C plots the amplitude and phase responses of the fourth detection region with respect to $\theta$ for three AE-DNNs with 1, 5, and 10 metasurface layers.
 Each layer comprises $23 \times 23$ meta-atoms with a unit size of $3\,mm$, resulting in a physical aperture size of $D = 8.97\lambda_c$ by setting central frequency $f_c = 39\,\text{GHz}$.
 The inter-layer distance is set to $L = 8\lambda_c$.
 The angular response verifies that increasing the layer number expands the effective aperture for piecewise deep encoding of incident EM waves, narrowing the focusing beam while enabling higher-order phase nonlinearity.
 This enhanced nonlinear angular response indicates a sharpened sensitivity of the system to variations in the incident angle.